History of Tunisia under French rule: Post-war context

-Following World War II the French managed to regain control of Tunisia as well as other administered territories in North Africa.
+After World War II the French managed to regain control of Tunisia as well as other administered territories in North Africa.
 However, the struggle for national independence continued and intensified.
 This phenomenon was not particular to Tunisia, or to North Africa.
 Separately organized independence movements were becoming widespread throughout Asia and Africa.

 The stature of the Soviet Union, with its ostensibly 'anti-colonialist' ideology, was enhanced by its position as a primary victor in the war.
 Its doctrines demanded a harsh judgment on the French in North Africa.
 In this vein continued writers who may not have been communists.
 During the French presence, the maghriban resistance was articulated in sharper and more combative terms as the independence movements intensified.
 Especially bitter in accusation was the works of the iconic, anti-colonial writer of Algeria, Frantz Fanon.
 The United States of America, the other major victor and power following the war, also articulated a stance against the continued existence of colonies, despite remaining in alliance with European colonial states.
 Yet within several years of the war's end, Syria, Lebanon, and Egypt had become independent, as had India and Pakistan and Sri Lanka, Burma, Indonesia, and the Philippines.
 In 1945 the Arab League was formed in Cairo which soon included Egypt, Iraq, Jordan, Lebanon, Saudi Arabia, Syria, and Yeman.
 Soon the Destour's Habib Bourguiba secretly traveled to Cairo where he took up residence while advancing political causes, e.g., the Maghreb Liberation Committee.
 As the League of Nations had inspired an increase in the awakening of national conscienceness among subject peoples after the first World War, so also did the foundation of the United Nations in San Francisco following World War II.
 The U.N. provided a forum in which the issue of independence for nations could be advanced before 'world public opinion'.
 Hence the struggle for independence in Tunisia became part of the global conversation.